BxCppDev/Bayeux/README.rst

-If you have problems, questions, ideas or suggestions on Bayeux or any of its submodules, please contact the SuperNEMO Software Working Group via the main development website https://nemo.lpc-caen.in2p3.fr/.
+If you have problems, questions, ideas or suggestions on Bayeux or any of its submodules, please contact the SuperNEMO Software Working Group via  the  main   development  website  https://nemo.lpc-caen.in2p3.fr/ (protected access, only available to authorized collaborators).

+You may ask to be registered in one of the protected Bayeux  users diffusion
+lists:

+ * ``bayeux-users-l@in2p3.fr`` : general,
+ * ``bayeux-geometry-l@in2p3.fr`` : dedicated to geometry modelling,
+ * ``bayeux-simulation-l@in2p3.fr`` : dedicated to simulation and the Geant4 module.

+Please contact the Bayeux team at bayeux@lpccaen.in2p3.fr.

 Getting Bayeux